hulkfolk/CS5250/README.md

 # CS5250
-programming task of A3 and A4
+programming tasks of A3 and A4